What is Data Governance? Definition, Benefits, and Best Practices

 The key is to make training relevant to their jobs.
 Your marketing team might not need to understand database indexing, but they definitely need to know why they can’t export a customer list for a conference booth without checking retention settings first.

 Monitoring isn’t simply about compliance reporting.
-Robust monitoring helps you understand what’s really happening with your data, so you can fix issues before they become bigger business problems.
+Solid monitoring helps you understand what’s really happening with your data, so you can fix issues before they become bigger business problems.

 Done well, monitoring feels like a GPs system that not only tells you where you are, but predicts traffic jams before you hit them.